|Published in 1843,

 The shortcake is a British invention.
 It gets its name

-In a stand mixer fitted with a paddle attachment, mix together the flour, 1/2 cup sugar, baking powder, and alt on low speed for 10-15 seconds or until combined.
-Scatter the butter over the top and beat on medium low speed for a bout 30 seconds or until the butter is brown down the mixture get sort of mealy.
+In a stand mixer fitted with a paddle attachment, mix together the flour, 1/2 cup sugar, baking powder, and salt on low speed for 10-15 seconds or until combined.
+Scatter the butter over the top and beat on medium-low speed for about 30 seconds or until the butter is brown down the mixture get sort of mealy.

 In a small bowl, whisk together 2 of the eggs and the cream until thoroughly mixed.
 On low speed, pour in the egg mixture all at once and beat for 10 to 15 seconds, or until the dough comes together.